feltus/OSG-GEM/README.md

 #### Example _osg-gem.config_ file:

-If a user cloned OSG-GEM into '/stash2/user/username/GEM_test', and placed input FASTQ files for dataset 'TEST' in '/stash2/user/username/Data'.
+If a user cloned OSG-GEM into '/stash2/user/username/GEM_test', and placed input paired-end FASTQ files for dataset 'TEST' in '/stash2/user/username/Data'.
 To process this dataset, along with dataset DRR046893 from NCBI SRA, using Hisat2 and StringTie with the GRCh38 build of the human reference genome, the osg-gem.config file would be modified as follows:

 [reference]